Adnn/notes_graphics/docs/rtr.md

 Defining $L_o$ in term of the integration of other $L_o$ makes it a recursive integral.

 Important properties of the _rendering equation_:
-* It is _linear_ with respecte to the emitted lighting (scaling the light sources scale the result by same factor).
+* It is _linear_ with respect to the emitted lighting (scaling the light sources scale the result by same factor).
 * The response for each light is independent from all other sources (thus each could be computed in isolation).